Sandelier/MangaPresence/README.md

    - You can install latest release of the extension and server in [here](https://github.com/Sandelier/MangaPresence/releases).

 2.  ### Installing MangaPresence Extension
-    - Go to about:addons
-    - Press the cogwheel and click "Install add-on from file"
-    - Select the xpi file from the latest release.
+    - In to do list when i get the signature

 3. ### Creating discord bot
 	  To update discord rich presence you need an discord bot  and below is instructions to how you can create your own discord bot.